rowlandhill/ruby-vs-js-arrays-study/study.md

 ## Array#map vs. Array.prototype.map()

-Using Ruby's and JavaScript's `map` array methods, create a new array consisting of the squares of the existing array.
+Using Ruby's and JavaScript's `map` Array methods, create a new array consisting of the squares of the existing array.

 Ruby: